NOTES – 1919 February, page 1. [PMSS_notes_1919_001.jpg]

 OUR ARCHIVAL VISION

-The Vision of the Pine Mountain Settlement School’s digital Archive is to create and provide a voice that will encourage and facilitate transformations in individual relationships within the cultures of the Appalachian region.
+The Vision of the Pine Mountain Settlement School’s digital Archive is to create and provide a voice that will encourage and facilitate transformations in individual relationships within the cultures of the Appalachian region and beyond.
 By providing easy access to a unique and extensive body of archival material about the region, the Pine Mountain Settlement School offers an opportunity for an in-depth exploration of one of the earliest rural settlement schools within the region.
 As expressed and acknowledged in the Kentucky Educational Television program, The Rural Settlement School Movement, the essence of the Kentucky rural movement, was prescient and unique.

 The transformation of the people of Eastern Kentucky and the Southern Appalachians is a continuously unfolding and dynamic story.
-It is a story that has sometimes been misrepresented, romanticized, or only partially understood and described.
+It is a story that has sometimes been misrepresented, violent, and romanticized, and only partially understood and described.
 By providing full-text documents and photographs in this digital archive we envision a deep, vibrant, and vital resource that will encourage further exploration.
-It is also a collaborative dialogue about the hidden and sometimes contested history of the rural settlement school and its integral contributions to the Appalachian milieu and the country.
+It is also a collaborative dialogue about the hidden and sometimes contested history of the rural settlement school and its integral contributions to the Appalachian milieu and to the country.
 We envision a broader dissemination of educational research materials across all public, private, and federal sectors interested in Appalachian cultures and lives. more …

 The on-site and digital collections at Pine Mountain are complemented by the Settlement Institutions of Appalachia (SIA) materials held by the Berea College Archive, Berea, KY.
 The SIA selective microform collection of the early Pine Mountain Settlement School Collections covers the years of 1913 to 1983.
 The Berea microform collection duplicates many materials found in this Pine Mountain Settlement School Collection but is only a fraction of the onsite holdings.
 Scholars would be advised to schedule an on-site visit to gain access to the full PMSS archival collections including the National Historic Register buildings.

 Since 1949 Berea Presidents and faculty have served on the Pine Mountain Settlement School Board of Trustees as trusted advisors.
 Recently the School reached out to the Berea College Special Collections and Archives to initiate a collaborative process to integrate the Pine Mountain and the Berea SIA microform archival materials in a more coordinated and accessible manner to interested users.
+Visit the Berea College Special Collections for more information.

-ABOUT THE COLLECTIONS
+ABOUT THE COLLECTION

 INDEX TO SERIES AND GUIDES